 Audi supplies the A7 with a warranty of 4years/80,000km from the vehicles in-service date and covers defects in material and workmanship, a 12year/unlimited mileage corrosion perforation warranty, an emissions warranty, and an 8year/160,000km high voltage battery warranty.

-Considering the only changes in the new generation are the mean looking front end and the interior is riddled with touch screens, there isn’t much of a shift in driveability from the previous years model.
+Considering the only changes in the new generation are the mean looking front end and the interior is riddled with touch screens, there isn’t much of a change in driveability from the previous years model.
 The hood doesn’t feel as long as it looks when behind the wheel.
-For someone who drives a truck as their primary vehicle, the earlier models didn’t have a feeling of being too low to the ground.
+For someone who drives a truck as their main vehicle, the earlier models didn’t have a feeling of being too low to the ground.
 Never felt a problem with blind-spots, and when driving alone, the view out the rear window was decent.
 The 2018 stunner is a few cm shorter, which makes it much more appropriate for city driving (not that it wasn’t before.)
-Similar to the years prior they’ve proven to be, smooth on the most uneven roads, handles itself around corners well, and when you put your foot down, it is entirely stable.
+Similar to the years prior they’ve been a great drive, smooth on the most uneven roads, handles itself around corners well, and when you put your foot down, it is completely stable.

-The A7 has quietly, but not wholly overlooked when being compared to its opposition to my opinion.
+The A7 has quietly, but not completely, been overlooked when being compared to its opposition in my opinion.
 The M6, CLS and the Panamera are its competitors who are fitting.
-Four-door sporty sedans that push you into your seat when you want it too while pulling a few neck muscles with their stance.
+Four door sporty sedans that push you into your seat when you want it too while pulling a few neck muscles with their stance.
 Biased aside, the CLS is the favorite, Panamera clawing its way to the top year after year with its redesign, and the M6 sticking to a winning recipe.
 In regards to the 2018 A7 Audi is done being overlooked.